 The essential function of the Bank''s Vigilance Administration is not

-only to check against non-compliance of rules and regulations by
+only to check the non-compliance of systems and procedures and

 initiating suitable disciplinary action against serious transgressions,

 but also to devise and implement various preventive measures by